Fall Internship Drop-In Hour

 As part of the Handshake submission process, you will need to upload your internship offer letter or agreement.
 This is a signed letter, email, or other official notification from your employer confirming that you have been offered an internship with them.

 If you do not have a job-description and/or an offer-letter, you must work with your internship site supervisor to create a scope-of-work agreement.
-A formal email from a comp

 Each program varies in how many credits you are required to take.
 Refer to the school-specific guide to find which course you will be enrolling in, and use class-search to find how many credits you’re able to enroll in.